LarissaCoop/LarissaCoop.github.io/README.md

 </div>
 <p>Description:This is a fun interactive set of eyeballs that follow the movement of the mouse on the screen.</p>
 <p>Roadmap: I am thinking of adding in different creatures, including a tapeworm whose head will move with the mouse.</P>
+<p>This portfolio and individual repository are covered under the MIT license.
+Details of which
+can be found at this link.</p>
+<a href="https://choosealicense.com/licenses/mit/">MIT License</a>

 <br>
 <br>